Yellow background with a pattern of hexagons in various sizes and shades of yellow.

 The Goals and results workspace:

 • Use clearer hierarchy and familiar icons to differentiate goals from results.
-Keep consistency in goals and results layout throughout the platform.

 • Simplify visual noise by removing redundant graphs, that is also shown in each goal page.